-Study of selected topics in general, organic, and biological chemistry oriented toward health sciences.
-Students pursuing the Bachelor's Degree in Nursing should take CHE 113/114 instead of CHE 105.
-Prerequisites: High School Chemistry and a satisfactory grade on the chemistry placement test or CHE 005, high school algebra or MAT 022, ENG 099.
+This course is primarily intended for students pursuing Nursing and Health Science Degrees.
+CHE 105 is a study of selected topics in general, organic, and biological chemistry oriented toward health sciences.
+Students who have not had high school chemistry are recommended to take CHE 101.
+Students pursuing the Bachelor's Degree in Nursing are recommended to take CHE 114.
 3 lecture and 3 laboratory hours per week.
-4 credit
+4 credit hours.